vojodotco/vozmob/html/sites/all/modules/patched/README.txt

 SMS Framework:
 This has been modified by ekes, and we should think about contributing these back upstream  to the module maintainers.

+Mailsave:
+A number of the cleanup email gateway filters have been changed to keep up to date with changes in the emails sent by providers.

+i18n:
+Applied some patch from Drupal.org (what issue is this?)